exercism/c/exercises/gigasecond/.meta/hints.md

 ### Include guards

-Before you are finished with the header file, you should add include uards.
+Before you are finished with the header file, you should add include guards.
 Include guards are used to help prevent the file from being included multiple times by accident.
-If the file _was_ included multiple times then the functions and other items would be declared twice - In C this is an error because the compiler thinks you are trying to declare another _different_ function that has the same name.
+If the file _was_ included multiple times then the functions and other items would be declared twice; In C this is an error because the compiler thinks you are trying to declare another _different_ function that has the same name.

 To add include guards, add something similar to the following as the first two lines of the header: